League Championship Series (esports): Franchised era

-LTA merger, retirement and reinstatement of LCS
+LTA merger, dissolution and reinstatement of LCS

 On June 11, 2024, Riot Games announced that the LCS, Brazil's Campeonato Brasileiro de League of Legends (CBLOL) and the Liga Latinoamérica (LLA) would form a pan-American league, later known as the League of Legends Championship of The Americas, that would begin play in 2025.
 Under this new model, six of the eight existing LCS teams would remain partnered and form a new North Conference (later named "LTA North"), joined by a team from northern Latin America and a guest slot, which would be determined by a promotion and relegation tournament after 2025, thus retiring the LCS name.
 Of the 8 teams in the Summer 2024 split of the LCS, Immortals and NRG left the league and were replaced by Lyon (as the LLA partner for northern Latin America) and Disguised (as the guest slot).
 In addition, 100 Thieves were reclassified as a "provisional guest team" and would leave League esports after the 2025 season when a new partner was found for 2026.

 On September 28, 2025, during the LTA Championship between the North's FlyQuest and the South's Vivo Keyd Stars, Riot Games announced that they would reinstate the LCS as an independent league and discontinue the LTA name beginning in 2026.
 The next day, Riot confirmed that the LCS would get the LTA's international spots and that a simpler format would be used for each split due to the lack of "cross-conference" play like in the LTA.